Engineering-Research-and-Development/true-connector/doc/PLATOON_USAGE_CONTROL.md

  - postgres env file

-2 env files needed for PostgreSQL should be created, in root of TrueConnector directory:
+2 env files needed for PostgreSQL should be created, in root of TRUE Connector directory:

 *postgres_provider.env* with content